narrowspark/automatic/README.md

 }
 ```

-You can skip auto discovery for a package with this Narrowspark Automatic key `dont-discover` in your composer.json extra `automatic` section with the package name to skip, like in this example:
+You can skip `auto discovery` for packages with this Narrowspark Automatic key `dont-discover` in your composer.json extra `automatic` section.
+Use the package name to skip the `auto discovery`, like in this example:

 ```json
 {